igvteam/igv.js/doc/configuration.md

 option | description
 --------|  ----------------
-url | URL to the file or webservice indexURL | URL to associated index file (bai, idx, or tbi file) headURL | URL for "HEAD" requests.
+url | URL to the file or webservice.
+Required. indexURL | URL to associated index file (bai, idx, or tbi file) headURL | URL for "HEAD" requests.
 Useful for Amazon signed urls, where head and get url can differ. type | String identifying type of file.
 Recognized types include  "bed", "vcf", "bam", and "seg".